Cortex: A Compiler for Recursive Deep Learning Models: Implementation

 For the purposes of evaluation, we prototype the \Sys~pipeline for the common case.
 In this section, we talk about a few implementation details regarding the same.

 \textbf{RA Lowering:} As part of RA lowering, we have implemented support for dynamic batching and specialization, for the common case of leaf checks.

 \textbf{ILIR Lowering:} We extend TVM~\cite{tvm} v0.6, a deep learning framework and a tensor compiler.
 Our current prototype implementation does not perform auto-scheduling on the generated ILIR.
-Therefore, the model implementations used for evaluation were based on manually defined schedules.
+Therefore, the model implementations used for evaluation were based on manually-defined schedules.
 We then performed auto-tuning via grid search to search the space of certain schedule parameters.
 Prior work on auto-scheduling is complementary to our techniques, and could readily be applied to the prototype.

 \textbf{Data Structure Linearizers:} We implemented data structure linearizers (one each for trees and DAGs) for our evaluation.
-When lowering the data structures to arrays, we number the nodes such that nodes in a batch (for dynamic batching) are numbered consecutively and higher than their parents.
-We also ensure that all leaf nodes are numbered higher than all internal nodes.
-This scheme generally reduces the costs of leaf checks and iterating over batches.
+We use a numbering scheme, described in \S\ref{sec:ap_linearization} of the appendix, for data structures nodes that generally reduces the costs of leaf checks and iterating over batches.